Female empowerment in Nigeria: Indices

-In Nigeria, the effect of women empowerment can be measured using indices such as education, literacy rate, employment and leadership roles.
+In Nigeria, the effect of women empowerment can be measured using indices such as education, literacy rate, employment, and leadership roles.
 Lynne Featherstone has said that "High rates of maternal mortality and violence against women make Nigeria one of the toughest places in the world to be born a girl".

 Government initiative

-In looking to achieve the Millennium goal on women's development, the Nigerian government initiated the Women's Fund for Economic Empowerment and Business Development for women entrepreneurs, while "second chance" was meant to re-introduce dropped out women due to pregnancy back to school.
-At the Sixty-fourth General Assembly it was reported that "the number of senior female civil servants was judged to be 22.5 per cent, while judicial appointment across the 36 States constituted about 30 per cent.
+In looking to achieve the Millennium goal of women's development, the Nigerian government initiated the Women's Fund for Economic Empowerment and Business Development for women entrepreneurs, while "second chance" was meant to re-introduce dropped-out women due to pregnancy back to school.
+At the Sixty-fourth General Assembly, it was reported that "the number of senior female civil servants was judged to be 22.5 percent, while judicial appointment across the 36 States constituted about 30 percent.
 A national action plan on the Promotion and Protection of Human Rights in Nigeria was deposited with the United Nations Human Rights Council in Geneva in July 2009.
 A chapter was devoted to the rights of women and children.
-A National Policy on Sexual Harassment in Educational Institutions had also been put in place.
+A National Policy on Sexual Harassment in Educational Institutions has also been put in place.
 Free medical treatment was provided for victims of domestic and sexual violence at temporary shelters that were being established nationwide.
 Nigeria was also working to improve the education of girls by recruiting more female teachers, creating skill acquisition programmes for girls and women, and providing textbooks at subsidized rates, among other measures.
 Judges and magistrates were continuously being trained on gender and women's rights.
 Health system facilities were being scaled up".

 Education

 Educational statistics have been used as an indicator of gender inequalities versus women's empowerment in Nigeria.
 The population census conducted in 1991 by the Federal Government of Nigeria found that 61% (41 million) of Nigerian women "suffer from intellectual poverty".
-In Africa, there are different forms of education, such as agricultural extension programmes, in-service training, out of school education, audio visual education, mass media education, vocational education, in-service personnel training, community development, cooperative education, evening classes, library services, extra-moral education and trade union education.
+In Africa, there are different forms of education, such as agricultural extension programmes, in-service training, out-of-school education, audio-visual education, mass media education, vocational education, in-service personnel training, community development, cooperative education, evening classes, library services, extra-moral education, and trade union education.

-Report shows that Nigerian women are not favored in the evolution of educational system in the country.
-In 1965, 37.75% of population in primary schools are girls while only 9% of undergraduates were female.
+The report shows that Nigerian women are not favored in the evolution of the educational system in the country.
+In 1965, 37.75% of the population in primary schools were girls while only 9% of undergraduates were female.
 By 1974, the percentage of female undergraduates increased to 25.5%.
-The major enrollment from girls were only in teaching and social courses.
-In absolute terms, there were 138,334 male and 50,652 female students in Nigeria universities during this period.
-The challenges faced by girls were due to the perception of the society on gender qualities.
+The major enrollment from girls was only in teaching and social courses.
+In absolute terms, there were 138,334 male and 50,652 female students in Nigerian universities during this period.
+The challenges faced by girls were due to the perception of society on gender qualities.